State / Territory Benefits - Minnesota

 Military SBP/ RCSBP/RSFPP: Generally subject to state taxes for those states with income tax.
 Check with state department of revenue office.

-Tax Credit for Military Service in Combat Zone: Service members who served in a combat zone or qualified hazardous duty area on or after January 1, 2011 may be eligible.
+Tax Credit for Military Service in Combat Zone: Service members who served in a combat zone or qualified hazardous duty area on or after January 1, 2012 may be eligible.
 This credit is based on the number of months served and is refundable, so you may qualify to receive this credit even if you had no income or owed no tax.
 The credit is based on the number of full and/or partial months served.
 You will receive $120 for each month served in 2010 and going forward.
-To claim the credit, complete Form M99, Credit for Military Service in a Combat Zone, for the year when you served in a combat zone or qualifying duty area.
+To claim the credit, complete Form M99, Credit for Military Service in a Combat Zone, for the year when you served in a combat zone or qualifying duty area and file within 3.5 years from the original due date of your tax return.